 7. Secretive Accounts

-You both used to have an open-door policy concerning shared finances, but now he insists on handling it all.
+You both use to have an open-door policy concerning shared finances, but now he insists on handling it all.
 He accuses you of snooping in his wallet or briefcase.
 Maybe he hides them.
 There's a difference between one partner taking care of balancing the checkbook and someone suddenly being secretive about checking account balances.

 8. Hidden Bills and Letters

 There are expenditures and phone numbers that he doesn't want you to see, so he has credit card and phone bills sent to his work instead of home.
 Or maybe he's rented a mailbox for bills, new credit cards or private letters.
 He doesn't tell you, but you stumble across the U.S. Post Office key or see it on his key chain.
 Sometimes, there is a valid reason for establishing a mailbox address.
 Frequent movers use them but usually not someone who has lived in the same house for fifteen years.
 Someone may want a post office box for safety reasons, too.
 But do you both know the location and have access to a key?
-Women who have hired our private investigative firm to complete surveillance are shocked to learn that their partner has a private, secret box.
+Women who have hired our private investigation firm to complete surveillance are shocked to learn that their partner has a private, secret box.

 9. Extra Grooming

 Your boyfriend is buying expensive clothes and paying particular attention to his hair.
-Telltale sign: the man who used to lube his car now sports manicured nails.
+Telltale sign: the man who use to lube his car now sports manicured nails.
 He may be boosting his self-esteem, but there also may be another reason for this "extra effort."

 10. Scent of Another Woman